nissan-ajith-padmakumar/style-guide/javascript/react-jsx-style-guide/style-guide.md

 Do not use `accessKey` on elements.

-{% hint style="warning" %}
-Why?
+> Why?
 Inconsistencies between keyboard shortcuts and keyboard commands used by people using screenreaders and keyboards complicate accessibility.
-{% endhint %}

 ```jsx
 // bad